atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/README.md

 This value allows us to observe the 2-tailed p-value by consulting a t-distribution table.

 After determining which variables correlate with the dependent variable, salary, multi-collinearity between the dependent variables must be checked.
 Multi-collinearity occurs when two independent variables are linearly correlated.
 When this occurs, the two variables are redundant and one of them should be excluded.
-We will determine if two independent variables are correlated using the same techniques we used for the dependent-independent data pairs.
+We will determine if two independent variables are correlated using a more strict metric.
+Variable pairs with r-values greater than 0.85 will be considered redundant.

 After eliminating the redundant variables, we can then conduct our multi-linear regression analysis.